On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Methodology

-The computation for models specified in~\eqref{nj},~\eqref{pj}, and~\eqref{y-j} can be implemented in a fully Bayesian procedure or sequential steps.
-Stan makes MRP computation generally accessible and can perform fully Bayesian analyses with Markov chain Monte Carlo (MCMC) computation, as a state-of-the-art platform for statistical modeling and high-performance statistical computation.
+The computation for models specified in~\eqref{nj},~\eqref{pj}, and~\eqref{y-j} can be implemented in a fully Bayesian procedure or multiple sequential steps.
+Stan makes MRP computation generally accessible and can perform Markov chain Monte Carlo (MCMC) computation.
 The implementation of MRP is straightforward with the publicly available R packages such as {\em Rstan}~\citep{rstan:2020}, and {\em rstanarm}~\citep{rstanarm}.
 For example, in {\em rstanarm}, the function {\em stan\_glmer} fits a multilevel model and the function {\em posterior\_predict} imputes the outcome for all nonsampled units in the population.
-The imputation step draws posterior predictive samples and generates multiple synthetic populations, which is implicitly poststratification.
-We can obtain subgroup estimates by extracting the imputed values for the corresponding domains.
-Even with scalable algorithms in Stan, the MCMC computation of the prediction modeling is more time-consuming than weighting approaches.
+The imputation step draws posterior predictive samples and generates multiple synthetic populations.
+We can also apply poststratification to the posterior samples.
+Subgroup estimates are obtained by extracting imputed values for the corresponding domains.
+Even with scalable algorithms in Stan, the MCMC computation of the prediction modeling is more time-consuming than model-free weighting approaches.

-Table~\ref{mrp-sum} gives the summary of different MRP approaches, depending on the outcome model specification, the selection of cells for poststratification, and whether the population cell sizes $N_j$ are known or estimated.
+Table~\ref{mrp-sum} summarizes different MRP approaches, depending on the outcome model specification, the selection of cells for poststratification, and whether the population cell sizes $N_j$ are known or estimated.